 High School Academics

-9th and 10th Grades: Bilingual curriculum
+9th and 10th Grades: French-American curriculum

 Throughout the first two years of High School (as in our Middle School), students follow a composite of French and American coursework based on the traditional French curriculum, to which the necessary elements of the American program are added in English, Social Studies, Art, Current Events, as well as optionally in Mathematics.